Menu

 The Java syntax, collections, and stream operations you reach for most, on one page.
 This Java cheat sheet is a quick reference for writing Java - the data types, control flow, classes, the ArrayList/HashMap collections, the Streams API, and the exception and generics patterns you use every day.

 Everything here is standard Java (Java 8 and later) and compiles with javac.
 Copy what you need, or try any snippet live in the Java playground - no JDK to install.
+New to the language?
+Coddy's free interactive Java course builds the same concepts up step by step.

 Java cheat sheet FAQ